MicrosoftDocs/learn/learn-pr/student-evangelism/challenge-project-generative-ai-for-prototyping-and-mvp-creation/includes/3-exercise-prototype.md

-Now that you completed your brainstorming/ideation and used Copilot with Bing in the first challenge project, we're using it to guide us in generating a prototype.
+Now that you completed your brainstorming/ideation and used Microsoft Copilot in the [Ideate with Microsoft Copilot challenge project](https://aka.ms/genai-innovators/ideation), we're using it to guide us in generating a prototype.

 ## Identify the core functionalities of your software

 ### Steps

-1. Copy the sample prompt provided and edit it to add your refined idea one-paragraph summary from unit 4 of the previous challenge.
+1. Copy the sample prompt provided and edit it to add your refined idea one-paragraph summary from [unit 4](https://learn.microsoft.com/en-us/training/modules/challenge-project-ideate-business-with-ai/4-refine-your-idea-with-ai) of the previous challenge.
-1. Paste it into Copilot with Bing.
+1. Paste it into Microsoft Copilot.

 **Sample prompt**